myles2007/okta-aws-sso-scim-groups-connector/README.md

   - [Inspecting Logs (optional)](#inspecting-logs-optional)

 # What it Does
-This application listens to group membership events from Okta and syncrhonizes membership changes to identically named groups in AWS SSO which begin with the prefix `AWS_`.
+This application listens to group membership events from Okta and synchronizes membership changes to identically named groups in AWS SSO which begin with the prefix `AWS_`.
 Changes are effected by interacting with the SCIM 2.0 endpoint provided by AWS SSO for automatic provisioning.

 # Why it Exists
-The company I work for (BriteCore) utilizes Okta as our identity provider and wants to adopt AWS Single Sign-on (SSO) to simplify access and access management for our growing number of AWS accounts.
+The company I work for ([BriteCore](https://www.britecore.com/)) utilizes Okta as our identity provider and wants to adopt AWS Single Sign-on (SSO) to simplify access and access management for our growing number of AWS accounts.

 [AWS SSO supports SAML 2.0 IdPs and automated provisioning via SCIM][aws-sso-external-idp-docs], but unfortunately there's an issue with the SCIM provisioning between Okta and AWS SSO at this time (2020-04-11).
 Specifically, attempting to push group membership from Okta to AWS SSO results an error like the following.